superlativeinstruments/manuals.playsuperlative.com/SB01/vco.md

 **Tip:** In the `CONFIGURATION TOOL`, there is an option to toggle the `RANGE` to a `32'` setting for access to even lower pitches.

 ::: {.prevent-break}

+The `SAW` wave contains a fundamental sine wave and its integral harmonic sine waves at a fixed ratio of 1/*n*.
+This wave makes a good starting point for brass, string, and guitar tones.

+The `PULSE` wave contains the same fundamental sine wave and harmonics as the sawtooth, except there are no even-numbered harmonics.
+This wave has a hollow sound that is suitable for woodwinds.

 #### Pulse Width

-Pulse width modulation allows control over the duty cycle of the square wave, which is the proportion of time that a pulse waveform is high or low.
+`PULSE WIDTH` modulation allows control over the duty cycle of the square wave, which is the proportion of time that a pulse waveform is high or low.
 For example, a square wave has equal parts high and low, like this:

 <div class="w2/3">